trycourier/courier-android/README.md

 ### **4. Handling Push Notifications**

 The SDK has simple functions you can override to handle when you receive or click on a notification.
-Implement the following to handle this actions.

 ```kotlin
 class YourActivity : CourierActivity() {